 Derivatives embedded in an insurance contract are not separated and measured at fair value if the embedded derivative itself qualifies for recognition as an insurance contract.
 In this case the entire contract is measured as described above.

-The Group performs liability adequacy testing on its insurance liabilities to ensure that the carrying amount of its liabilities (less related deferred acquisitions costs and intangibles assets) is sufficient in view of estimated future cash flows.
-When performing the liability adequacy test, the Group discounts all contractual cash flows and compares this amount to the carrying value of the liability.
+The Group performs liability adequacy testing on its insurance liabilities to ensure that the carrying amount of its liabilities (less related deferred acquisition costs and intangible assets) is sufficient in view of estimated future cash flows.
+When performing the liability adequacy test, the Group discounts all contractual cash flows and compares this amount to the carrying value of the liability at discount rates appropriate to the business in question.
 Where a shortfall is identified, an additional provision is made.

 The provision estimation techniques and assumptions are periodically reviewed, with any changes in estimates reflected in the income statement as they occur.